 I’m a journalist and editor focusing on the intersection of human rights, the environment and technology.

-I’m currently the enterprise editor at Rest of World, working on international projects and features, linking together stories that happen at scale across the global south.
-I’ve been an editor-in-chief, a regional correspondent, a features editor and a producer, and I’ve reported from more than 40 countries.
+I write about digital authoritarianism, disinformation, and how states and non-state actors project power and export control through technology.
+And about climate change, environmental crime and conservation.
+I’ve been an editor-in-chief, a regional correspondent, a features editor and a producer.
+I’ve held senior positions in newsrooms in Tokyo, Singapore and London, and I’ve reported from more than 40 countries.
 My work has appeared in Wired, The Atlantic, The Financial Times, Newsweek and others.